 Field-hunting tip

-Look in mafic igneous rocks, metamorphic contact zones country — that is the host setting where anorthite typically forms.
+Look in mafic igneous rocks, metamorphic contact zones country, the host setting where anorthite typically forms.
 If you start seeing pyroxene, olivine, magnetite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.